CG-HOI: Contact-Guided 3D Human-Object Interaction Generation: Results

 \subsection{Limitations}

 While we have demonstrated the usefulness of joint contact prediction in 3D HOI generation, several limitations remain.
 For instance, our method focuses on realistic interactions with a single object.
-We show that this can be applied to objects in static 3D scans; however, we do not model multiple objects together, which could have the potential to model more complex long-term human behavior.
+We show that this can be applied to objects in static 3D scans; however, we do not model multiple objects together, which could have the potential to model more complex long-term human behavior (e.g. cooking sequences).
 Additionally, our method requires expensive 3D HOI captures for training; a weakly supervised approach leveraging further supervision from 2D action data might be able to represent more diverse scenarios.
+Similarly, our method depends on manual text annotations; more specific prompts might lead to more control over generated HOIs.